Efficient distributional regression trees learning algorithms for calibrated non-parametric probabilistic forecasts: Introduction

 where for any real number $x$, $(x)_+=\max(x,0)$.
 In the empirical setting where we have observations $\textbf y=\{ y_i \}_{i=1}^n$ sampled from $P$, the empirical entropy is

 where $\hat q_{\tau} = y_{(\lceil\tau n\rceil)}$ is the empirical quantile of level $\tau$ of the sequence $\textbf y=(y_i)_{i=1}^n$.
-The tree is then trained using the standard CART algorithm \cite{breiman2017classification} with the entropy from Eq.\eqref{eq:empi_pinball}: at each node, the data is split by selecting the feature and the threshold that minimize the entropy within the resulting subsets.
+The tree is then trained using the standard CART algorithm \citep{breiman2017classification} with the generalized entropy from Eq.\eqref{eq:empi_pinball}: at each node, the data is split by selecting the feature and the threshold that minimize the entropy within the resulting subsets.
 This process iteratively creates nodes that represent the most homogeneous possible groups by reducing overall entropy.
-The procedure to find the data split maximizing the information gain defined with the entropy from Eq.\eqref{eq:empi_pinball} at a given node of the tree with $n$ samples and $d$ features has a time complexity of order $\mathcal O(dn\log n)$ (cf. \cite{bhat2015}). \end{itemize} In this paper, we complement the work of \cite{bhat2015} by presenting two efficient algorithms to learn distributional regression trees for the WIS and CRPS losses.
+The procedure to find the data split maximizing the information gain defined with the entropy from Eq.\eqref{eq:empi_pinball} at a given node of the tree with $n$ samples and $d$ features has a time complexity of order $\mathcal O(dn\log n)$ (cf. \cite{bhat2015}). \end{itemize} In this paper, we leverage similar ideas as those of \cite{bhat2015} to propose two efficient algorithms to learn distributional regression trees for the WIS and CRPS losses.

 \paragraph{Outline.}